Introduction

 Presentation Lifecycle

 The Presentation class is the entry point.
-Create a new deck, manipulate its contents,
+Create a new deck, manipulate its contents, and save to PPTX.
+Use Presentation as a context manager with with to release file handles automatically.

 import io